Arithmetic Deformation of Line Bundles: Introduction

-has image of dimension at least $h^{0, 2} = \dim_{\IC} \H^{2}(\sO_{X_s})$. \end{itemize} \end{definition}
+has image of dimension at least $h^{0, 2}(X_s) = \dim_{\IC} \H^{2}(\sO_{X_s})$. \end{itemize} \end{definition}

 The proof of Thm~\ref{mainthm1} yields structural theorems for the \textit{arithmetic Noether-Lefschetz (NL) locus,} and the relative Picard scheme $\shP_{\sX/\sS}$.
-We say that a proper closed reduced subscheme $Z \subseteq \sS$ is a component of the arithmetic NL locus if it is the scheme-theoretic image of an irreducible component of the reduced subscheme of $\shP_{\sX/\sS}$ which does not dominant $\sS$.
+We say that a proper closed reduced subscheme $Z \subseteq \sS$ is a \textit{component of the arithmetic NL locus} if it is the scheme-theoretic image of an irreducible component of the reduced subscheme of $\shP_{\sX/\sS}$ which does not dominate $\sS$.
 Then the arithmetic NL locus, which we shall denote by $\mathcal{N}$, is the collection of all such (typically infinitely many) components.
 It is characterized by the property that a geometric point $s \to \sS$ factors through $\mathcal{N}$ if and only if $\mathrm{rank\,} \NS(\sX_{s}) > \mathrm{rank\,} \NS(\sX_{\bar{\eta}})$, where $\bar{\eta}$ is a geometric generic point of $\sS$.
 Then we have the following theorem.

-\begin{theorem} In the situation of Thm \ref{mainthm1}, the restriction of $\shP_{\sX/\sS}$ over $\sS \backslash \sE$ is syntomic (i.e., flat and lci) over $\sO_L[1/N]$, and the restriction of every component of $\mathcal{N}$ over $\sS \backslash \sE$ is flat over $\sO_L[1/N]$ and has codimension exactly $h^{0, 2}(\sX_{\bar{\eta}})$ in $\sS \backslash \sE$. \end{theorem} In particular, the above theorem implies that when restricted to $\sS \backslash \sE$ the arithmetic NL locus $\mathcal{N}$ can be recovered from the variation of Hodge structures (VHS) on $R^2 f_{\IC *} \IQ$, as every component of $\mathcal{N}$ is the Zariski closure of some component of the usual (Hodge-theoretic) NL locus over $\sS(\IC)$.
+\begin{theorem} Under the hypothesis of Thm \ref{mainthm1}, there exists a closed proper subscheme $\sE \subsetneq \sS$ such that the restriction of $\shP_{\sX/\sS}$ over $\sS \smallsetminus \sE$ is syntomic (i.e., flat and lci) over $\sO_L[1/N]$, and the restriction of every component of $\mathcal{N}$ over $\sS \smallsetminus \sE$ is flat over $\sO_L[1/N]$ and has codimension exactly $h^{0, 2}(\sX_{\bar{\eta}})$ in $\sS \smallsetminus \sE$. \end{theorem} In particular, the above theorem implies that when restricted to $\sS \smallsetminus \sE$ the arithmetic NL locus $\mathcal{N}$ can be recovered from the variation of Hodge structures (VHS) on $R^2 f_{\IC *} \IQ$, as every component of $\mathcal{N}$ is the Zariski closure of some component of the usual (Hodge-theoretic) NL locus over $\sS(\IC)$.
 We also remark that our method will give an explicit construction of $\sE$: Away from small primes, $\sE$ is the Zariski closure of a so-called ``atypical Hodge locus'' on $\sS_\IC$ (\cite{BKU}) and the locus where the Kodaira-Spencer map has rank $< h^{0, 2}$.
 The issue of determining $\sE$ effectively is discussed at the end of \S\ref{sec: methods}.

 To illustrate what might happen on $\sE$, we give a thorough analysis in the case when $h^{0, 2} = 2$.
 See \S\ref{sec: non-liftable}.
 One conclusion we can draw is the following (cf. \ref{thm: h = 2 case}):